What Are Pollinators?

 Maybe, The Butterfly?

-Our Monarch butterflies in North America, fly all the way to Mexico for the winter and all the way back each spring, following the growth of the milkweed.
+Our Monarch butterflies in North America, fly all the way to Mexico for the winter and all the way back each spring, following the growth of the milkweed through the United States.

 From southern Ontario in Canada, it’s about 2,400 miles to Mexico.

 These are butterflies we’re talking about here!..
-They use their wings to fly 2400 miles… no help with aeroplanes.
+They use their wings to undertake to fly 2400 miles… no help with airplanes.

 Well, that was easy!